MDMA/Ecstasy

 - Speed + cannabis: the effect of cannabis is enhanced, the development of anxiety is increased, a permanent anxiety disorder or psychosis may develop.

-- Speed + benzodiazepines: Extremely high circulatory stress, this can lead to circulatory collapse.
+- Speed + benzodiazepines:: Extremely high circulatory stress, this can lead to circulatory collapse.

 Addiction risk and withdrawal